hivesolutions/signatur/README.md

 # Signatur

-Simple vector signature service to be used to convert signatures from the client-side into beautiful files ready to be downloaded.
+Simple vector signature service to be used to convert signatures.

+Signatures from the client-side into beautiful files ready to be downloaded.